rdlauer/articles/blues/triangulation/triangulation.md

 "tri_points": 16,
 ```

-Here is my updated location, based on cell tower triangulation:
+Here is the updated location estimate, based on cell tower triangulation only:

 ![cell tower triangulation with notecard](triangulation-cell-towers.png)

-As you can see, the actual location has improved significantly, and will only improve as more cell towers become visible.
+As you can see, the actual location has improved significantly, and will only improve as more cell towers are visible.

 > **NOTE:** It's important to know that cell tower triangulation comes with a non-trivial power penalty because the modem scan for nearby cell towers can take almost as long as an entire sync.
 Triangulation also only occurs during a connection to Notehub and there is no way to "re-triangulate" during a `continuous` Notehub session.

-Let's see if we can improve upon this by mixing in Wi-Fi triangulation!

 ## Wi-Fi Triangulation

 If your host MCU has an onboard Wi-Fi module, you can perform a Wi-Fi access point (AP) scan and send this data to the Notecard to perform Wi-Fi triangulation.
-This allows for vastly improved location accuracy.

-> Using the [Wi-Fi Notecard](/products/wifi-notecard/)?
-See below for information on how Wi-Fi triangulation is used automatically with this Notecard!
+> **NOTE:** Wi-Fi triangulation is an experimental, technical preview feature that is free
+for use today, but may use [Consumption Credits](https://blues.io/pricing/) in
+the future.

 The format of the `card.triangulate` call is a little different when using Wi-Fi triangulation.
-Note that you can use `cell`, `wifi`, or both with `wifi,cell` when enabling triangulation!
+Note that you can use `cell`, `wifi`, or both with `wifi,cell` when enabling triangulation.

 ```
 {